Continuous Transmission of Spatially-Coupled LDPC Code Chains: Introduction

 In CC transmission, the key idea is to connect consecutive SC-LDPC chains in a way that exploits the two strong subcodes at the ends of each chain to generate reliable information at various points in the graph - effectively breaking the entire connected structure into better protected shorter chains, thereby improving the finite-length performance of the system while maintaining the system coding rate.
 Compare to the encoding/decoding complexity of independent SC-LDPC chains, CC transmission is feasible for encoding, since it only requires some additional memory in the encoding process, and also for decoding, where one can effectively implement a windowed decoder \cite{lscz10,iyengar11}, requiring only a different order in the sequence of transmitted bits compared to transmitting unconnected chains.
 To the best of our knowledge, this is a new concept in the field of SC-LDPC codes.
 In \cite{olmos14-2}, we presented preliminary results of the CC transmission technique using unstructured randomly-generated $(3,6)$-regular code chains.
 The present paper extends the construction to general protograph-based ensembles.
 We present the new construction for the case of representative protograph-based SC-LDPC code ensembles: a $(J,K)$-regular SC-LDPC code ensemble, a spatially-coupled repeat-accumulate (SC-RA) code \cite{johnson13}, and a spatially-coupled accumulate-repeat-jagged-accumulate (SC-ARJA) code \cite{mitchell14}.
 Simulation results for the BEC and the binary input additive white Gaussian noise (BIAWGN) channel show that the finite-length performance can be significantly improved with respect to a system transmitting independently encoded SC-LDPC chains. \nP{Due to the continuous nature of CC transmission, the proposed technique can also be considered as a candidate for streaming applications, with the potential to improve on the performance of unterminated SC-LDPC codes \cite{Mitchell16, Schmalen14,Smith12}}.
-As a by-product, the kind of connected chains structures proposed here for CC transmission can also be used to design SC-LDPC codes with unequal error protection (UEP) constraints \cite{Rahnavard07,Poulliat04}.
+Further, CC transmission could be combined with the algebraic methods recently proposed to design SC-LDPC codes with larger girths and improved error floors \cite{Liu16,Zhang16}.
+Finally, the kind of connected chain structures proposed here for CC transmission could also be used to design SC-LDPC codes with unequal error protection (UEP) constraints \cite{Rahnavard07,Poulliat04}.

 The paper is structured as follows.
 In Section \ref{singlechain} we review the construction of different protograph-based SC-LDPC code chains and discuss the analysis of their finite-length performance.
 In Section \ref{CC} we present the CC transmission scheme and focus on the analysis of CC structures that improve the finite-length performance of a system using a $(J,K)$-regular SC-LDPC code.
 In Section \ref{CCcap}, we present CC structures for the SC-RA and SC-ARJA code ensembles.
 In Section \ref{feasibility} the feasibility of CC transmission is analyzed.
 Finally, we provide some concluding remarks in Section \ref{future}, including potential research directions on this topic.